metabeta -- A fast neural model for Bayesian mixed-effects regression: Discussion

 \section{Discussion}

 In this paper we present \texttt{metabeta}, a probabilistic transformer-based model that performs efficient approximate Bayesian inference for mixed-effects regression.
 We trained \texttt{metabeta} on simulated datasets with varying ranges for predictors, regression parameters, and outcomes.
 Most importantly, these datasets incorporate varying priors and we condition the model outputs on them, which not only amortizes the high computational costs encountered when using MCMC for parameter estimation, but also generalizes previous neural posterior estimation (NPE) techniques that are trained on a fixed prior.
 We show that our model has favorable and robust performance on in-distribution and out-of-distribution test sets, based on real hierarchical datasets practitioners care about.
-In each experiment, we compare the results of our model with Hamiltonian Monte Carlo (HMC), the gold-standard MCMC method for Bayesian mixed-effects regression, and show that \texttt{metabeta} often outperforms HMC in terms of accuracy, stability, and fidelity of credible intervals -- all at a fraction of the time required for parameter estimation with HMC.
+In each experiment, we compare the results of our model with Hamiltonian Monte Carlo (HMC) and variational inference (VI), the gold-standard methods for Bayesian mixed-effects regression, and show that \texttt{metabeta} generally approaches HMC in model fit, accuracy, and fidelity of credible intervals and outperforms VI in most.
+Most importantly, it does that at a small fraction of the time required for parameter estimation with conventional methods.

 The high speed and explicit incorporation of priors opens new avenues for Bayesian mixed-effects regression: Analysts can now specify multiple priors simultaneously and check how robust the model posteriors are to varying a priori assumptions.
 Furthermore, it is straightforward to extend our model to a mixture of experts by passing the same dataset multiple times with different permutations of the design matrix columns, and then aggregating the resulting back-permuted posterior samples \citep{Hollmann.2025}.